The Veil and the Hair

 In Corinth, the veil was the sign of the honourable woman.
 A respected woman covered her head in public; to appear unveiled in the assembly placed her, in everyone’s eyes, among women of ill repute.
 The shaved head, for its part, was a mark of infamy: slaves were shaved, and shearing branded the dishonour of the adulterous woman.

 It is on this custom that the reasoning of the letter rests.
-A woman who prays unveiled places herself at the level of the one who has been shorn in shame; and since a shorn woman is dishonoured, let her rather cover her head: “If a woman will not veil herself, let her be shorn; but if it is disgraceful for a woman to be shorn or shaved, let her wear a veil.”
+It takes the woman at her word.
+If she cares so little for her honour as to set aside the veil, let her go all the way and be shorn; but since she would be ashamed to be shorn, let her keep her veil: “If a woman does not cover her head, let her have her hair cut off!
+But if it is shameful for a woman to have her hair cut off or her head shaved, let her cover her head.”
 1 Corinthians 11:6 The veil thus asked for is a sign of dignity, the very one that set apart the honourable woman.

-The text then grounds this sign in nature itself, which already sets the man and the woman apart down to the hair: “Does not nature itself teach you that it is a disgrace for a man to wear long hair, but that it is a glory for a woman, for her hair is given to her as a covering?”
+The text then grounds this sign in nature itself, which already sets the man and the woman apart down to the hair: “Does not nature itself teach you that it is dishonorable for a man to wear his hair long, while it is a glory for a woman to wear hers so?
+For her hair has been given to her as a veil.”
 1 Corinthians 11:14-15 Long hair is the woman’s adornment and her natural veil; for the man, it was held to be a disgrace.
 Since nature already veils the woman with her hair, the veil she wears in worship prolongs that sign.

 The image and the glory

-From this comes the word about glory: “A man ought not to cover his head, since he is the image and glory of God; but the woman is the glory of man.”
+From this comes the word about glory: “A man ought not to cover his head, because he is the image and glory of God; the woman, for her part, is the glory of the man.”
 1 Corinthians 11:7 “Glory” here means what manifests and makes shine forth: the man, created in the image of God, manifests God; the woman, taken from the man, manifests the man.
 In the assembly turned toward God, the man prays with head bare, because he bears directly the image of God; the woman veils the human glory of which she is the radiance, so that in prayer the glory of God alone may appear.
 The veil expresses this effacing of every human splendour before the Creator.

-The text at once restores the balance with a word of reciprocity: “In the Lord, the woman is not without the man, nor the man without the woman; for as the woman was taken from the man, so the man is born through the woman, and all things come from God.”
+The text at once restores the balance with a word of reciprocity: “in the Lord, woman is not without man, nor man without woman; for if woman was drawn from man, man is born of woman, and everything comes from God.”
 1 Corinthians 11:11-12 Each is in turn the origin of the other, and both are equally made in the image of God.

 A sign of authority, before the angels

-The text finally names the veil with a surprising word: “A woman ought to have on her head a sign of authority, because of the angels.”
+The text finally names the veil with a surprising word: “a woman ought to wear on her head a sign of her authority, because of the angels.”
 1 Corinthians 11:10 The Greek word rendered here as “sign of authority”, exousia (ἐξουσία), means power: literally, she bears an authority on her head.
 This authority is her own: the veil is the sign of the power granted to her to pray and to prophesy in the assembly.
 The text has recalled it above: the woman prays and prophesies there; the veil marks her dignity as one who takes part in worship, who stands and speaks before God in the midst of all.
+This speaking within the assembly agrees with what Paul asks elsewhere, when he wants women to keep silence there (1 Corinthians 14:34).
+The two hold together: to pray and prophesy the woman may, veiled; what Paul reserves is the office of teaching and governing the assembly, distinct from prayer.
+The point is treated at its focus, the woman in the assembly.

 There remains the most enigmatic motive: because of the angels.
 The angels attend the prayer of the Church, where the liturgy of earth joins that of heaven.
 Guardians of the order God has established in his creation, they are the witnesses of the assembly at prayer, and before them the bearing of worship honours that order: what men do in prayer unfolds under the gaze of heaven.